 Nicknamed the 'Pearl of the Alps', Saas Fee ski resort is a hidden gem, nestled amongst thirteen 4,000m peaks on a high plateau of the Saas Valley, which creates some incredible, dramatic scenery.
 Few ski resorts offer the opportunity to ski in such a high-mountain glacial environment, making for an awe-inspiring skiing experience which is not to be missed by the discerning skier or boarder.
 Saas Fee ski resort has a fantastic snow record thanks to its towering position, and the varied terrain will suit mixed ability groups.

-The resort itself guarantees Alpine charming, housing many beautiful old-fashioned wooden chalets and a car-free environment, with electric buses and hotel vehicles available to ferry guests around.
+The ski resort itself guarantees Alpine charming, housing many beautiful old-fashioned wooden chalets and a car-free centre, with electric buses and hotel vehicles available to ferry guests around.
 The village is based on an old farming community, and retains the olde worlde charm of its historic roots, despite substantial recent expansions and modern developments.
 Surrounded by a magnificent backdrop of dazzling blue glaciers, you will be guaranteed a picturesque, tranquil week with a family-friendly atmosphere.